• Skip to main content

 Guiding the Profession

-Like all mature professions, data protection is based on a common set of competencies
+is based on a common set of competencies

-The Essential Trilogy shone a light on the profession’s basic competencies.
+The concepts reflected in PACC’s Essential Trilogy benchmarked the profession’s basic competencies in both privacy and access.
 Using clear, easy-to-understand statements that provide a foundation for data protection professionals, regulators, recruiters and employers to manage professional and career development, the Essential Trilogy was a bold step to bring the profession out of the dark.

 Footer